ovh/docs/pages/cloud/nutanix/33-add-node/guide.it-it.md

 - A Nutanix cluster in your OVHcloud account
 - Access to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.it/&ovhSubsidiary=it)
-- You must be connected to the cluster via Prism Central.
+- You must be connected to the cluster via Prism Central
-- A ready-to-configure physical server added to the OVHcloud Control Panel.
+- A ready-to-configure physical server added to the OVHcloud Control Panel

 ## Technical information